GStreamer/gstreamer/markdown/design/standards.md

 # Ownership of dynamic objects

-Any object-oriented system or language that doesn’t have automatic garbage collection has many potential pitfalls as far as the pointers go.
+Any object-oriented system or language that doesn’t have automatic garbage collection has many potential pitfalls as far as pointers go.
 Therefore, some standards must be adhered to as far as who owns what.